 I’ll also bring the K9 Sportsac for Greta.
 Because she spent so many years in a cage, her leg muscles are not quite up to the long walks.
 The heart is willing but the body says time for a rest.
 So Raisin can stretch out in the stroller while Greta hangs in the back, taking in the view.
 Eve, on the other hand, is very athletic and loves to explore the trails.

 After the provinces announced there reopening plans, I was able to continue planning.
 New Brunswick would open first.
 They would welcome me, from Ontario, on July 1st.
 Of course it was based on the vaccination percentage, but I had 2 months to go so was not worried.
 Then PEI dropped their bombshell – they would not open to Canada until September.

 PEI’s business leaders were concerned about tourism.
 I wrote an email to the business association to let them know what I had planned, where I would go but having to cancel my plans.
 I let them know to add my voice to their concerns.

 I cancelled my PEI campground and hotel reservations.
 Now this left me with a gap.
-Nova Scotia was not opening to me until July 14.
+Nova Scotia was not opening until July 14.
 So I had to fill the time until then.
 That is when I went back to New Brunswick and revisited some spots I had looked past before.
-Found some neat, interesting places that I’m looking forward to share.
+Found some neat, interesting places that I’m looking forward to sharing.